Trusted WordPress tutorials, when you need them most.

 If you are using a contact form plugin then you won’t get an email when visitors complete your form.
 You will also not get any WordPress notifications including messages about serious security threats or suspicious activity.

 The best way to fix this problem is by using an SMTP service provider.
-For more details, see our guide on how to fix WordPress not sending email issue.
+For more details, you can see our guide on how to fix WordPress not sending email issue.

 12. Scanning for Malware and Backdoors

-If you suspect that your WordPress site is infected by malware, then you should scan your website with Sucuri.
+If you suspect that your WordPress site is infected by malware, then you should scan it with security plugins like Sucuri and MalCare.
+Even if your site hasn’t been hacked, learning to scan for threats helps protect it against future attacks.

 For more information, see our guide on how to scan your WordPress site for potentially malicious code.